pworth1971/layer-cake/README.md

 Dimension: 768

 Architecture: RoBERTa is a variant of BERT, but it improves on BERT's pretraining process by optimizing the architecture.
 It removes the NSP task and trains with much larger batch sizes and datasets for longer periods, resulting in improved performance on various benchmarks.
 Like BERT, it is based on a transformer encoder and uses bidirectional training.
+RoBERTa iterates on BERT's architecture by modifying key hyperparameters, removing the next-sentence pretraining objective, and training with much larger mini-batches and learning rates.

 Training Data: RoBERTa is trained on a larger and more diverse dataset compared to BERT.
-The dataset includes CommonCrawl News, OpenWebText, Stories, and Wikipedia, totaling over 160GB of text, making it significantly more data-rich.
+The dataset includes CommonCrawl News, OpenWebText, Stories, and Wikipedia, totaling over
+160GB of text, making it significantly more data-rich.

 Training Objective: RoBERTa is trained on the MLM task only, focusing on maximizing the model's ability to understand context within a sentence.

+Salient Features: Uses the same model size as BERT-base and is case-sensitive.

+Reference: Liu, Yinhan, et al. "RoBERTa: A robustly optimized BERT pretraining approach." arXiv preprint arXiv:1907.11692 (2019).

+### XLNet

+Model in use: xlnet-base-cased

+Architecture: XLNet incorporates ideas from Transformer-XL, the state-of-the-art autoregressive model, into the pretraining objective of BERT by maximizing the expected likelihood over all permutations of the input sequence tokens.

+Training Data: Trained on a larger corpus that includes BooksCorpus, English Wikipedia, Giga5, ClueWeb, and Common Crawl.

+Salient Features: Uses 12 layers, with 768 hidden units and is case-sensitive.

+Reference: Yang, Zhilin, et al. "XLNet: Generalized Autoregressive Pretraining for Language Understanding."
+NeurIPS 2019.

-### LLAMA (LLaMA 2)
+### GPT-2 (Generative Pre-trained Transformer 2)

-Model: meta-llama/Llama-2-7b-hf or meta-llama/Llama-2-13b-hf

-Dimension: 4096

-Architecture: LLaMA (Large Language Model Meta AI) is a transformer-based architecture designed to handle large-scale language tasks.
-It uses a decoder-only architecture, meaning it's similar to GPT models, where the entire input is processed as a sequence, and the model autoregressively predicts the next token.
-It focuses on efficient scaling and reduced inference costs compared to GPT-3.

-Training Data: LLaMA 2 is trained on a diverse set of publicly available text data, including CommonCrawl, Wikipedia, books, research papers, and more.
-The model has access to hundreds of billions of tokens, making it one of the largest language models to date.

-Training Objective: The model is trained using a standard autoregressive language modeling task, which means it predicts the next word in a sequence, given the previous context.
+Model in use: gpt2

+Architecture: GPT-2 is an unsupervised language model that uses the Transformer architecture.
+It generates synthetic text samples in response to the input text.

+Training Data: Trained on a dataset called "WebText," a corpus consisting of over 8 million documents (40GB of text) scraped from the internet.

+Salient Features: The base model has 12 layers, 768 hidden units, and is case-sensitive.

+Reference: Radford, Alec, et al. "Language Models are Unsupervised Multitask Learners."
+OpenAI Blog (2019).